Because of You (1940 song)

 "Because of You" is a popular song written by Arthur Hammerstein and Dudley Wilkinson in 1940.
 It was first recorded by Larry Clinton and His Orchestra on December 12, 1940, and was released March 28, 1941 on Bluebird 11094.
 It charted for one week (June 28) and ranked number 95 in the 1941 year-end list.

 It was used in the 1951 film I Was an American Spy.

 Tony Bennett recording

 A 1951 recording by Tony Bennett, Columbia Records catalog number 39362, recorded on April 4, 1951 with orchestral backing conducted by Percy Faith, was Bennett’s first major hit, reaching number one on the Billboard charts and staying there for 10 weeks.
+It eventually sold over 1 million copies.
 Due to its importance in establishing his fame, he continued to perform the song for the rest of his career, even singing it at his final concert performances 70 years after its release.
 It was one of the last songs rehearsed at his piano before he died.

+Chis Montez recording

+In 1967, a live recording was made by Chris Montez, whose version peaked at number 25 on the Easy Listening chart.
+It also became his final entry on the Billboard Hot 100, at number 71.
+The track was later featured on his album Foolin' Around, released a few months later.